This post may contain affiliate links. Please read our disclosure policy.

 - Use a digital meat thermometer to avoid dry, overcooked chicken.
 Cook it to 160°F and then let it rest before serving (it will continue to cook about 5°F as it rests).

-- Save a cup or two of the pasta cooking water.
-The reserved pasta water contains salt, starch, and flavor, making it perfect for a sauce that needs a little thinning.
-The starch also helps stabilize the sauce and prevent it from curdling.
+- Reserve at least 2 cups of pasta water.
+The reserved pasta water contains salt, starch, and flavor.
+Use it if your sauce is too thick or it needs a little seasoning.
+Starchy pasta water also helps stabilize cream-based sauces, preventing it from curdling.

-- Use freshly shredded Parmigiano Reggiano for superior melting and blending.
+- Use freshly blended or grated Parmesan for the best melting and blending.
 Pre-shredded stuff is more likely to result in a grainy sauce.
+Blend it in a high-speed blender or grate it on a microplane grater.

-- Simmer the sauce gently, never boiling.
+- Avoid boiling the Alfredo sauce.
 Boiling cream-based sauces and soups may cause them to break (separate or curdle) because high heat causes fat and water to separate.
 Low-fat dairy (such as 2% milk or lower) separates more quickly than heavy cream due to its lower fat content.

 Chicken Alfredo Recipe